 About Five Talents

-Five Talents works in rural areas of East Africa to enable those who have no access to financial services to set-up and grow the small, often vulnerable, businesses they depend on.
+Five Talents works through the Anglican Church in rural areas of East Africa to enable those who have no access to financial services to set-up and grow the small, often vulnerable, businesses they depend on.

 The function of the UK and US offices is to raise funds for our local partners, with whom we work closely.
 In the UK, we have particular oversight and relationships with partners in Kenya, Uganda and Tanzania.

 Our first programmes were opened in Kenya and Uganda in 2006.
 Following these successes, we launched our Tanzania partnership with MBF in 2007.

 The UK branch has been directly responsible for investments totalling £1.3m in Kenya, Uganda, and Tanzania since 2006.
 Our programmes currently serve 15,000 active members, and our local partner organisations estimate that this allows us to impact 75,000 direct and indirect beneficiaries.

 “CREATIVITY IS A GIFT OF GOD IN CREATION.
 FROM THE VERY BEGINNING OF THE BIBLICAL STORY OF CREATION, WE SEE THAT HUMAN BEINGS ARE MEANT TO DEVELOP AND OVERSEE AND CREATE.
 I AM PLEASED TO BE A PATRON OF FIVE TALENTS, AN ORGANISATION THAT, WORKING THROUGH THE LOCAL ANGLICAN CHURCH AROUND THE WORLD, CELEBRATES THE CREATIVE POTENTIAL OF ENTERPRISE TO BRING HUMAN FLOURISHING AND TO SUPPORT PEOPLE TO LIFT THEMSELVES OUT OF POVERTY.”